-Concomitant use of opioids with other opioid analgesics, benzodiazepines, gabapentinoids, cannabis, sedatives, hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, centrally-active anti-emetics, general anaesthetics, tranquillisers, beta blocker, or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
+Concomitant use of opioids with other opioid analgesics, benzodiazepines, gabapentinoids, cannabis, sedatives, hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, centrally-active anti-emetics, general anaesthetics, tranquillisers, beta blocker, or other CNS depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
 Limit dosages and durations to the minimum required; and monitor patients for signs and symptoms of respiratory depression and sedation.
-Caution patients not to drink alcohol while using morphine (see section 4.4 Special Warnings and Precautions for Use).
+Caution patients not to drink alcohol while using morphine (see section 4.4).

-1. NAME OF THE MEDICINE
+1. NAME OF THE MEDICINAL PRODUCT